egmg726/intro-to-proteomics/README.md

 ## intro-to-proteomics

-    This is the lesson repository for intro-to-proteomics
+    This is the lesson repository for the Melbourne Bioinformatics Introduction to Proteomics workshop